American Legion

 Mission

-The American Legion was chartered and incorporated by Congress in 1919 as a patriotic veterans organization devoted to mutual helpfulness.
+The American Legion was chartered and incorporated by Congress in 1919 as a patriotic veteran's organization devoted to mutual helpfulness.
 It is the nation’s largest wartime veterans service organization, committed to mentoring youth and sponsorship of wholesome programs in our communities, advocating patriotism and honor, promoting strong national security, and continued devotion to our fellow servicemembers and veterans.
 Hundreds of local American Legion programs and activities strengthen the nation one community at a time.
 American Legion Baseball is one of the nation’s most successful amateur athletic programs, educating young people about the importance of sportsmanship, citizenship and fitness.
 The Operation Comfort Warriors program supports recovering wounded warriors and their families, providing them with "comfort items" and the kind of support that makes a hospital feel a little bit more like home.
 The Legion also raises millions of dollars in donations at the local, state and national levels to help veterans and their families during times of need and to provide college scholarship opportunities.
 The American Legion is a nonpartisan, not-for-profit organization with great political influence perpetuated by its grass-roots involvement in the legislation process from local districts to Capitol Hill.
 Legionnaires’ sense of obligation to community, state and nation drives an honest advocacy for veterans in Washington.
-The Legion stands behind the issues most important to the nation's veterans community, backed by resolutions passed by volunteer leadership.
+The Legion stands behind the issues most important to the nation's veterans' community, backed by resolutions passed by volunteer leadership.
 The American Legion’s success depends entirely on active membership, participation and volunteerism.
 The organization belongs to the people it serves and the communities in which it thrives.

 Post 196 Veteran Officers

-Commander Bill Eddy
+Commander: Bill Eddy

-1st Vice* Monica Klipfell
+1st Vice: *Monica Klipfell

-2nd Vice** John Burns
+2nd Vice: **John Burns

-Past Commander Jim Feather
+Adjutant: *Jim Feather

 * = Membership

-** = Cantine Liason\Manager
+** = Cantine Liaison\Manager

 Preamble to the Constitution

-FOR GOD AND COUNTRY WE ASSOCIATE OURSELVES TOGETHER
+FOR GOD AND COUNTRY, WE ASSOCIATE OURSELVES TOGETHER

 FOR THE FOLLOWING PURPOSES: